2025 Winter World University Games: The Games

-Opening Ceremony
+Opening ceremony

 The opening ceremony was held on Monday, 13 January, at the Inalpi Arena.

 Sports

-90 medal events in 11 sports were held during the Games, with the nine compulsory sports along two optional sports: ski mountaineering — which made its World Winter University Games debut, and ski orienteering — which returned for the first time since 2019, and is also scheduled to debut at the 2026 Winter Olympics, also in Italy.
+90 medal events in 11 sports were held during the Games, with the nine compulsory sports along two optional sports: ski mountaineering — which made its World Winter University Games debut, and ski orienteering — which returned for the first time since 2019.
 These were also the first World Winter University Games to hold parasports events in two sports: alpine skiing and cross-country skiing.
 FISU confirmed in November 2023 that this proposal was accepted.
 The mixed doubles event in curling made its debut in these Games.

 The numbers in parentheses indicate the number of medal events contested in each sport.
 This number also considers the parasport events:

-Closing Ceremony
+Closing ceremony

 The closing ceremony was held on Thursday, 23 January, at Piazza Castello.